THE WISDOM OF KNOWING YOU DON’T KNOW

 If that feels familiar, it should.

 In this respect, you are also in good philosophical company.
 Socrates—often treated as the fountainhead of Western philosophy—was famous not for possessing certainty, but for refusing false certainty.
-His wisdom began with a sober recognition of his limits: I know that I do not know.
+His wisdom began with a sober recognition of his limits: he knew he didn’t know.

 This is not despair.
 It is honesty.
 It is also the beginning of real learning.